Leadership Team

 Damien Dacey

-Damien joined the region in Autumn 2023 to lead the programme of work to establish the combined authority initially in shadow form and then through to it being fully established in Spring 2024.
-Previously, he spent a decade in the UK Civil Service in a variety of policy development and programme delivery roles, including most of that time as a member of the Senior Civil Service.
-Latterly he established the team that worked across government to progress English devolution in several parts of the country – including the East Midlands.
+Damien has worked in the region since October 2023 leading the programme to establish the authority and previously supported the Chief Executive during its first phase of growth.
+His role includes responsibility for leading our functions for Strategy and Inclusive Growth.
+Previously, he spent a decade in the UK Civil Service in a variety of policy development and programme delivery roles where latterly he worked on the cross-government effort to widen and deepen devolution in several parts of the country – including the East Midlands.

 Interim Monitoring Officer